 Frequently Asked Questions

 We do have a trial lesson policy.
 Basically, we complete all the steps for sign-up and have a teacher come out to your home.
-This includes sending out a welcome packet and an invoice from our billing office for the full first month's tuition and registration fee.
+This includes sending out a welcome email and an invoice from our MyLessons online application for the full first month's tuition and registration fee.
 If after the first session, you are not satisfied with our services and would like to stop, you are only held accountable for the cost of the initial lesson.
+What we can't do is schedule a teacher and then have you decide on if you want to continue or not.

-You can request a certain teacher and we will do our best to follow that request if the teacher's location and availability match yours.
 The most important job we do is bringing you the right teacher.
 It's a process we take great pride in.
 Here is the process in short: First, we find out as much as we can about our future students — including age, goals, and experience.
-We consider this information — as well as your location and the days and times you are available — in determining which teacher or teachers on our staff would be the best match.
-Our lessons are weekly sessions, each of which lasts 30, 45 or 60 minutes, depending on the student's situation.
+Next we consider this information — as well as your location and the days and times you are available — in determining which teacher or teachers on our staff would be the best match.
+Lastly we schedule your first lesson.
+If you see a teacher while looking at our staff online that you think will be great, let us know.
+We won't be sure if we can schedule them with you until we find out the above information.

-Sounds like a great idea!
-However, our experience has been that both students will naturally progress at different rates.
+Sometimes it seams like a great idea for two people to learn an instrument together and while it sounds fun, it can defeat the benefit of a truly private lesson.
+Differences in ages and learning styles make it hard for this to be a reality.
+Our experience has been that both students will naturally progress at different rates.
 Learning how to play a musical experience is a joyful experience and gentle encouragement is always an added plus.
 Parents that take separately from their son/daughter are still able to encourage during lessons and gain the knowledge to help during private practice time from what they have learned.
 An added bonus is spending more time together and being able to schedule a once or week private practice time where you can share what you have learned with each other and maybe play duets!

 If you are not satisfied with your teacher, we will do our best to coordinate lessons with another teacher on our staff.
 We want to ensure your satisfaction with the lessons we provide, and we understand that the connection between a student and their teacher is a very important aspect to having enjoyable, engaging music lessons.